 Romantic Hotel Scheelehof Stralsund

 With the Romantik Hotel Stralsund Scheelehof, we made a choice of hotels that we loved.
 On our Trips to Savor in Germany and Mecklenburg-Vorpommern we like to travel by car.
 Firstly, because it enables us to discover regions that we did not previously know.
 Secondly, because we test hotels on these trips.
-At our trip to Kühlungsborn We made a stopover in the Hanseatic city Stralsund one that us as a trading city of Hanse Interested.
+At our trip to Kühlungsborn We made a stopover in the Hanseatic city Stralsund one that us as a trading city of Hanse interested.
 We are fascinated by cities where history can be felt.
-Here I am happy to recommend a hotel whose ambience takes us back to the times when the cogs of Hanseatic merchants still shipped malt and grain from Stralsund to other Hanseatic cities in the Baltic States.
-The Romantikhotel Scheelehof Stralsund, whose history goes back to 1383.
-It is located in the old town of Stralsund and only a few steps from the Saint Nikolai Church in the center.
+I am happy to recommend a hotel whose atmosphere takes us back to the times when the cogs of the Hanseatic merchants still shipped malt and grain from Stralsund to other Hanseatic cities in the Baltic States.
+The Romantikhotel Scheelehof Stralsund, whose history goes back to the year 1383.
+It is in the old town of Stralsund and just a few steps from the Saint Nikolai Church in the center.

 Buildings that date back to the 14th century

 The Romantik Hotel Scheelehof is an ensemble of five buildings, which are grouped around a quiet inner courtyard.
 It is also located on one of the oldest streets in Stralsund in the historic center of the city.
 The two oldest houses in the Romantik Hotel Scheelehof are the two impressive gabled houses at Fährstraße 23 and 24, which date from the 14th century and were built from brick, as was often the case in cities on the Baltic Sea.